crimiactive/AwfulPlugin/README.md

 A PocketMine-MP plugin showing off bad coding practices (but it works!)

 ## What does it do?
 Adds a /setblock command to your server.
 NEVER think of using this plugin in a production server.
 It's only meant to be a guide for future PocketMine developers.
-Read the comments over the code.
+Please read the comments in the code.